-Meet The Team
+Meet the Team

 Associate Professor and Director I He/Him

 Dr. Boissoneault serves as an Associate Professor in the Department of Anesthesiology at the University of Minnesota, where he directs the Minnesota Alcohol and Pain Lab.
 Dr. Boissoneault’s research interests focus on neurophysiological and psychosocial mechanisms underling the bidirectional association between pain and substance use, especially alcohol.
 He is also actively involved in studies regarding cortical-brainstem-spinal interactions underlying placebo analgesia and non-pharmacologic approaches to improve pain modulatory capacity in people with chronic widespread musculoskeletal pain.
 He received his doctorate in medical sciences with a concentration in cognitive/behavioral neuroscience from the University of Florida and completed a postdoctoral fellowship in pain research in the University of Florida’s Pain Research and Intervention Center of Excellence.
-Outside of work he enjoys rock climbing, weight lifting, cooking, and hanging out with his dog, Huxley.
+Outside of work he enjoys rock climbing, weight lifting, cooking, and hanging out with his dogs, Huxley and Hermes.

 Lab Manager I She/Her